Defining Armor-Piercing Ammunition in California

 Felony convictions lead to a longer period of incarceration than misdemeanor charges.
 Felony convictions also have other repercussions in the state of California.
 Individuals convicted of a felony will lose their firearm ownership rights.
 This means that after a felony conviction, individuals cannot legally:

 - Possess a gun

-Felons who are found with firearms can face additional felony charges.
-These charges can lead to additional years of time behind bars.
+Felons found with firearms can face additional felony charges.
+These charges can lead to extra years of time behind bars.
 Keep these restrictions in mind when facing PC 30315 charges in Los Angeles.

-The court system in California uses a number of charges that are similar to PC 30315.
+The court system in California uses a number of charges similar to PC 30315.
 These charges restrict the ownership or possession of other firearms.
 For example, individuals can face charges under:

 Our state also restricts the ownership of general firearms.
 Individuals in California are not legally permitted to carry firearms in public without a concealed carry weapon (CCW) permit.
 These permits are difficult to acquire.
 Individuals who carry weapons can face additional criminal charges.

 Using a weapon to hurt or kill another person will lead to very severe charges.
 Individuals can face charges for battery or even murder if they use a firearm on another person.
 A violent crimes lawyer in Los Angeles can help you in this situation.